top of page

 Donghwan Song, Lucas Hosteing

-Wind Turbine with Lenticular Effect
+Wind Turbine with Color-changing Effect

 The International Civil Aviation Organization restricts the colors of wind turbines to a palette of five shades from the RAL color standard, ranging from pure white to off-white.
 This decision has been taken for safety reasons, ensuring that the large structures stand out from the surrounding landscape and are easily visible from the air.
 Yet it is this purposeful obtrusiveness that puts many people off the technology.

+As such, FLO plays with these color restrictions, utilizing a graphic pattern that ensures the wind turbine remains white and visible to passing aircraft while offering a shifting vista of color when it is viewed from the ground.
+Applying a 3D texture to the shaft makes it possible to paint the top of the ridges present within the pattern white, while the undersides are colored to form graphics reminiscent of the shifting horizons observable on Fogo Island.
 Flo is located north of the community at Joe Batt’s Arm, next to the Long Studio artists’ studio designed by architect Todd Saunders.
 Just as Long Studio serves as a point of contemporary design, sensitively inserted into the landscape, Flo demonstrates how wind turbines can be better integrated into their environment while complying with safety standards.
 Flo’s colorful profile turns it into a landmark for Fogo Island – one that rebuffs the color clichés of pre-existing renewable resources.

 Collaboration Partners